lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 ### Summary:

-Having Sysmon configured and sending logs to Splunk provides real-time event loggin of system activities which is important for monitoring, detecting, and responding to threats.
+Having Sysmon configured and sending logs to Splunk provides real-time event logging of system activities which is important for monitoring, detecting, and responding to threats.
 Having this integration with Splunk enhances visibility into the system behavior.
-Although deep analysis was not done as part of this project, there will be more projects that will take advatage of this integration for further testing and analysis.
+Although deep analysis was not done as part of this project, there will be more projects that will take advantage of this integration for further testing and analysis.